Python-SIP/sip/sphinx/annotations.rst

     .. versionadded:: 4.10

+    This string annotation serves the same purpose as the :aanno:`DocType` argument annotation when applied to the type of the value returned by the function.

+.. function-annotation:: Encoding

-    This string annotation specifies the name of the type of the returned value as it will appear in any generated docstrings.
-It is usually used with values of type :stype:`SIP_PYOBJECT` to provide a more specific type.
+    This string annotation serves the same purpose as the :aanno:`Encoding` argument annotation when applied to the type of the value returned by the function.

 .. function-annotation:: Factory